A timeline of the investigations into Tyre Nichols' death after a traffic stop and arrest by Memphis police

 Nichols family attorneys Crump and Antonio Romanucci called the firing of the five officers "the first step towards achieving justice for Tyre and his family."

-Two Memphis Fire Department employees who were part of Nichols' "initial patient care" were also fired, department Public Information Officer Qwanesha Ward told CNN's Nadia Romero.
+Two Memphis Fire Department employees who were part of Nichols' "initial patient care" were relieved of duty "while an internal investigation is being conducted," department Public Information Officer Qwanesha Ward told CNN's Nadia Romero.

 January 23 -- Family views police video

-Note: Correction: A previous version of this story incorrectly stated the job status of the two Memphis Fire Department personnel put on administrative leave pending the outcome of an internal investigation.
-They have been "relieved of duty" but not fired, said a department spokeswoman, Officer Qwanesha Ward.